influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/values-column.md

 To operate on the value columns, see:

 - [Find and count unique columms](#find-and-count-unique-columns)
+     - Count the number of unique values in a specified column.
 - [Recalculate the _values column](#recalculate-the-_values-column)
+     - Recalculate the `_value` column without creating a new one.
 - [Use values to calculate a new column](#use-values-to-calculate-a-new-column)
+     - Use the `map()` function to create a new column calculated from existing values in each row.

 ## Find and count unique columns